 What are the top ten most common women’s 1960s coats and jackets?
-These long and short wool coats, casual car coats, vinyl raincoats, light windbreakers and winter ski jackets were found in most women’s 60s wardrobes.
-There was a 60s coat or jacket for every season, occasion and personal style.
+These long and short wool coats, casual car coats, vinyl raincoats, light windbreakers, and winter ski jackets were found in most 1960s women’s wardrobes.
+There was a 60s coat or jacket for every season, occasion, and personal style.

 1960s Long Wool Coats

-Coat designers played with portion- adding oversized collars, big buttons, large pocket flaps to minimize women into doll like figures.
-1960s coat colors were also girly-pink, pastels, cream, and small checks.
+Coat designers played with proportion, adding oversized collars, big buttons, and large pocket flaps to minimize women into doll-like figures.
+1960s coat colors were also girly — like pink, pastels, cream, and small checks.
 Mid 60s mod colors such as jade green and sunshine yellow were also very trendy.
 Earth tones returned at the end of the decade.

 1960s Rain Coats

 While raincoats have always been an option for women, improvements in fabrics in the 50s made them light and breathable as well as waterproof.
-The 1960s offered the same wool coat shapes in the new light raincoat fabrics.
-But they also went back in time and made plastic-like vinyl raincoats in very vivid colors and prints (with matching rain boots).
-They were not breathable but they fit perfectly in the space-age centered aesthetic.
+The 1960s offered the same wool coat shapes in new light raincoat fabrics.
+But they also went back in time, making plastic-like vinyl raincoats in very vivid colors and prints (with matching rain boots).
+These were not breathable, but they fit perfectly in the Space Age aesthetic.

 1960s Fur Coats

-Heavy fur coats were no longer needed for winter warmth yet rich furs continued to be worn for glamorous evenings.
-Mink half coats, capes and fur length fur coats had simple shapes and monotone coloring.
-Brown, black and white.
-The one exception was for animal prints such as leopard and occasionally faux zebra.
+Heavy fur coats were no longer needed for winter warmth, yet rich furs continued to be worn for glamorous evenings.
+Mink half coats, capes, and knee length fur coats had simple shapes and monotone coloring.
+They rarely went beyond brown, black, and white.
+The one exception was for animal prints, such as leopard and occasionally faux zebra.

-For the young women the textured faux shearling or fur pile coats became trendy as the decade moved into a “natural” state of fashion.
+For young women, the textured faux shearling or fur pile coats became trendy as the decade moved into a “natural” state of fashion.

-The mid 60s mod movement created a new line of mini coats and coat-dresses in eye popping colors and colorblock patterns as well some very funky “trippy” prints.
-The belt returned to the coat too.
+The mid 60s mod movement created a new line of mini coats and coat-dresses in eye popping colors and colorblock patterns, as well some very funky “trippy” prints.
+The belt returned to the coat as well.

 60s Toppers and Car Coats

 An entirely new style of casual jacket was the windbreaker.
-Made of colorful nylon they repelled some rain but were intended for riding on the back of a Vespa, with a drawstring hood and waistband to keep the wind off freshly styled hair.
-Non-Vespa riding women loved them, as did teenagers, especially in big checks, floral prints, and mod-ish colors.
+Made of colorful nylon, they repelled some rain, but were mainly intended for riding on the back of a Vespa, with a drawstring hood and waistband to keep the wind off freshly styled hair.
+Non-Vespa riding women loved them, as did teenagers — especially in big checks, floral prints, and mod-ish colors.

-At the end of the 70s, women’s waistline returned with the Trench Coat.
-All manner of fabrics were used to make trench coats but it is the all leather trench coat that became iconic with the 1970s.
+At the end of the 70s, women’s waistlines returned with the Trench Coat.
+All manner of fabrics were used to make trench coats, but it is the all-leather trench coat that became iconic with the 1970s.

-Some of the earliest puffer jackets could be traced back to the 1960s (and a bit earlier.)
-Down feathers or synthetic fibers were quilted into hip length winter jackets.
-Flat, non quilted, ski jackets were even more trendy with or without a belt.
+Some of the earliest puffer jackets could be traced back to the 1960s (and a bit earlier).
+Down feathers or synthetic fibers were quilted into hip-length winter jackets.
+Flat, non-quilted ski jackets were even more trendy, with and without a belt.
 1960s ski jackets were not thick or terribly warm.

-There are more 1960s coats and jacket styles not include here, however, you can ask me about them if you want to know more.
+There are more 1960s coats and jacket styles not include here, but you can always ask me about them if you want to know more.

-Shop new 1960s style coats and jackets.
-(Shop real vintage 1960s coats at the end of the page.)
+Click here to shop new 1960s style coats and jackets.
+You can find real vintage 1960s coats at the bottom of the page.